-Three banks to pass on full Official Cash Rate cut to customers
+All major banks pass on full Official Cash Rate cut to customers but only on floating loans

-Three major banks say they will pass on the full official cash rate cut to customers after the Reserve Bank made a surprise rate cut announcement this morning.
+All of the major banks say they will pass on the full official cash rate cut to customers after the Reserve Bank made a surprise rate cut announcement this morning but it will only help those on floating rates.

 The Reserve Bank slashed the Official Cash Rate to a record low 0.25 per cent as the coronavirus pandemic spreads.